-They must also understand that disabled people are the largest minority group in Malaysia that has been left out from mainstream society and marginalised in many ways.
+They must also understand that disabled people is one of the largest minority groups in Malaysia that has been left out from mainstream society and marginalised in many ways.
 It is time the people’s representatives through the mandate they have been given push for substantial changes in the societal and governmental systems to ensure that disabled people are brought up to par with the progress that everyone else has been enjoying.

 NST Online » Frontpage

 Dewan Rakyat: It looks like nothing has changed between two foes